blueacorn/Infocal-worker/README.md

   - Provides country-level aggregation; does not store any personally-identifiable information,
 - **Cache control**
-  All responses are served with `Cache-Control: no-store, no-cache, must-revalidate` to help ensure queries never get served stale data by any intermediary proxies.
+  All responses are served with `Cache-Control: no-store, no-cache, must-revalidate` to help ensure queries never get stored / cached by any intermediary proxies.

 ---